 top of page

-Sankofas are weekly discussions held on Wednesdays 6:45PM in 108 Wartik.
+Sankofas are monthly discussions held for all community members.
 The discussion topics are chosen by our Sankofa committee and general body.
 They can range from heavily debated topics in the African American community, University matters to SZA's "The Weekend".

 Roots of Sankofa